Time and Eternity Review

 Time and Eternity

-By Kevin Mitchell Posted on August 18, 2013
+By Kevin Mitchell | Posted: August 18, 2013

 Did I mention the game has dating simulation elements as well?

-Along the way, you’ll be making decisions that affect your relationship with both personalities.
-It’s an engaging and enjoyable element, until a single choice near the end trumps every prior choice made in the game.
-In combat, you won’t ever have control of the dragon, but you will control both Toki and Towa, just not at the same time.
-Encounters play out in one-on-one battles, although most of the time you will be facing consecutive adversaries right after another.
+Along the way, you'll be making decisions that affect your relationship with both personalities.
+It's an engaging and enjoyable element until a single choice near the end trumps every prior choice made in the game.
+In combat, you won't ever have control of the dragon, but you will control both Toki and Towa, just not at the same time.
+Encounters play out in one-on-one battles, although most of the time you will be facing consecutive adversaries one after another.
 Leveling up will change the outside personality each time, taking away any control over who you want to use at any given moment.

-As I touched upon earlier, Time & Eternity feels and looks like a classic ‘80s anime.
-The hand-drawn animations lack polish and dialog sequences feature little to no animation.
+As I touched upon earlier, Time & Eternity feels and looks like a classic '80s anime.
+The hand-drawn animations lack polish, and dialog sequences feature little to no animation.
 Although the music score is enjoyable, the 2D characters move about in the 3D environments awkwardly.
-It’s a commendable attempt at combining the two, but feels and looks very rough.
+It's a commendable attempt at combining the two, but it feels and looks very rough.
 Along with seeing the same enemies throughout, the environments are also recycled, making travel feel tedious as you explore the same exact areas repeatedly.

 Simply Put